By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-“All young people, regardless of sexual orientation or identity, deserve a safe and supportive environment in which to achieve their full potential.”
+“All young people, regardless of sexual orientation or identity, deserve a sate and supportive environment in which to achieve their full potential.”
 This quote was said by Harvey Milk, the first openly gay state official in the history of California.
 Harvey Milk made history, overcoming the many obstacles faced by an openly LGBTQ+ person in sixties America.
 He, and many others, dreamt of a world where all humans were equal, a world where the LGBTQ+ community would be free to express themselves, free to be themselves, without prejudice or hatred.
 In that world, the LGBTQ+ community would finally be free to live as they wanted to.
-In that world, people wouldn’t care about race, sexual orientation, or gender; the only thing that would matter would be the content of their minds, the life in their souls.
+In that world, people wouldn’t care about race, sexual orientation, gender, the only thing that would matter was the content of their minds, the life in their souls.
 In that world, they would be equal.

 We have come far in regards to LGBTQ+ awareness and rights, but acceptance issues still prevail.
-Imagine if our children had to go to school every day in this harsh environment, if they came home from school every day crying from the bullying, and for it not to stop there.
+Imagine if our children had to go to school everyday in this harsh environment, if they came home from school everyday crying from the bullying, and for it not to stop there.
 For them to be tortured by the cruel words, the hard pushes, just for them to come home and see the cyberbullying start, watch as the text messages roll in.
 Perhaps, they even come home to be taunted and tormented by their unaccepting parents.
 Constantly having to listen to them saying that their identity isn’t valid, that they, as a person, are worthless.
-Why are we so afraid of equality?
-Afraid of people feeling safe?
-What’s so terrible about people feeling secure with themselves, assured that they are worth something?

 Browse our vast selection of original essay samples, each expertly formatted and styled